Reila-GitHubUID/CodeQuiz/README.md

   * Score is calculated by time remaining.
 Answering quickly and correctly results in a higher score.
 Answering incorrectly results in a time penalty (in this case, 10 seconds are subtracted from time remaining).
 Similarly, answering correctly results in an extra 10 seconds time.

-  * When time runs out and/or all questions are answered, the user is presented with their final score and asked to enter their initials.
+  * When time runs out and/or all questions are answered, the user is directed to a page where they are presented with their final score and asked to enter their initials.

+  * Once the initial has been entered, the user will be directed to the "View Highscores" page.
+In this page, the user can clear the highscore or play the game again.
+Notice, the top left corner of the page doesn't have the "View Highscores" text.
+It is disabled because the user is currently on the page.

 * You will be able to check other player's score by clicking "View Highscores" at anytime.
 Important: if you do check the highscore during a quiz time, your timer will not pause.

-* You have the ability to clear the highscore.
+* If you decide to check scores during the quiz time, you will see there is only 1 button presented, which is a "Go Back" button, which will direct you back to your last quiz question.

 ## Tests